mwangi-george/HR-Data-Analytics-Project/Reproducible-project-paper.md

-4. Holding all other factors constant, employees who receive a high salary have a lower logit of leaving the company by 1.314926658, their probability of leaving the company reduces by 0.143944516.
-    `salary_high` is statistically significant at 5% level of significance, therefore, a good predictor of employee retention.
+4. Holding all other factors constant, employees who receive a high salary have a lower logit of leaving the company by 1.314926658, their probability of leaving the company reduces by 0.143944516 (14.39%). `salary_high` is statistically significant at 5% level of significance, therefore, a good predictor of employee retention.

-5. Holding all other factors constant, employees who receive a low salary have a higher logit of leaving the company by 0.480776151, their probability of leaving the company reduces by 0.075207864.
-    `salary_low` is statistically significant at 5% level of significance, therefore, a good predictor of employee retention.
+5. Holding all other factors constant, employees who receive a low salary have a higher logit of leaving the company by 0.480776151, their probability of leaving the company increases by 0.075207864 (7.52%). `salary_low` is statistically significant at 5% level of significance, therefore, a good predictor of employee retention.

 ### Assessing Model Fit/Goodness of Fit